bsikar/pos-system/backend/README.md

 the goal of this code is to have a point of sale system where a business is able to have employees press icons that represent items when checking some one else.

-some busineeses have employees memorize all the prices of goods and then manually enter them into the cash register, but that requires more time training their employees and it could lead to the employees entering the wrong prices for goods.
+some businesses have employees memorize all the prices of goods and then manually enter them into the cash register, but that requires more time training their employees and it could lead to the employees entering the wrong prices for goods.

-instead of relying on employees memory which can result in error and loss of sales it is more efficient for them to just press the icon for the coresponding items.
+instead of relying on employees memory which can result in error and loss of sales it is more efficient for them to just press the icon for the corresponding items.

-once the has entered all of the required items, they will be able to press complete transation which will tell them how much the sale was and enter the sale in a database.
+once the has entered all of the required items, they will be able to press complete transactions which will tell them how much the sale was and enter the sale in a database.

-there will be an admin pannel where the database entries can be deleted or altered and there will be an option to allow cash tranations to be added in the sale database.
+there will be an admin panel where the database entries can be deleted or altered and there will be an option to allow cash transactions to be added in the sale database.

 ## start the backend